 Tina is a human resources professional with over 15 years corporate, legal and general management experience.
-Tina is currently the Director of People & Culture at MONA and provides HR services to its related creative endeavours.
 She has held positions as an industrial relations lawyer, executive educator and coach and HR executive in Australia and Asia in professional and financial services, as well as provided HR consulting services to tech and creative start ups.
 Tina has also worked extensively with not for profits throughout her consulting career and is passionate about the goals and values embodied by WLSV, having worked with the organisation on a pro bono basis since 2014.
 Tina is legally qualified in Australia and is currently pursuing a Masters in Management (Organisational Dynamics).

 Tina joined the WLSV Board in December 2015.

 Trish is a senior employment lawyer and workplace consultant, with specialist expertise in equal opportunity law.
 She has more than 20 years experience in legal and leadership roles in private practice, assisting clients in the private, public and not for profit sectors to manage workplace diversity and employee relations issues.
 Trish is passionate about social justice, diversity, inclusion and equality.
 She has worked for the Australian Human Rights Commission and in community legal centre outreach and health-justice partnership programs and been actively involved in pro bono work throughout her career.
 Trish is an IECL certified organisational coach, holds bachelor degrees in law and accountancy and was admitted to practice as a lawyer in Victoria in 2001.

 Trish joined the WLSV Board in April 2019.